Albert Williamson was a clerk and a commission agent. He lived at 2042 Beach Avenue in 1910.

 Alice Williamson was the widow of Albert Williamson.
 She lived at 1830 Comox Street from 1919 to 1931.

 He married Sarah Alice Wild.
-She was born on September 10, 1881 or 1882, probably in Newcastle-upon-Tyne, England.
+She was born on September 10, 1881, in Newcastle-upon-Tyne, England.
+Her parents were James Wild and Sarah Shaw.

 Albert was a clerk and a commission agent.
 The family lived in Nanaimo, British Columbia before Albert arrived in Vancouver about 1910.